pbersiczuehlke/azure-petstore/workshop/01_run_locally/README.md

 * For the frontend `petstoreapp`: `PETSTOREAPP_SERVER_PORT`

 By default, all these ports are 8080.
+These ports may stay defaults, but can be changed depending on your preferences.

 To connect between services, we need to specify the URLs to other services.

 For the `petstoreapp`, we need to specify:
 ```
 PETSTOREPETSERVICE_URL
 PETSTOREPRODUCTSERVICE_URL